Penn-Trafford High School: Athletics

 Penn-Trafford participates in the Western Pennsylvania Interscholastic Athletic League (WPIAL).
 The colors are Dartmouth Green and Green Bay Gold.
 The nickname of the school's teams are the Warriors.
 In keeping with the Native American theme of the two high schools that merged to form Penn-Trafford, Warriors was chosen.
 The nickname of Penn Joint High School (a predecessor to Penn-Trafford) was the Indians.
 The nickname of Trafford High School (a predecessor to Penn-Trafford) was the Tomahawks.
 In 1971-1972, prior to the merger of the two high schools, a panel of eight students, four from each high school met to develop the new school nickname and color-schemes.
 The student body of each school were given the task of voting on the new school colors from three color-scheme options chosen by the student panel, Kelly Green and Green Bay Gold being one of them.
 The color-scheme options were selected by the panel to differentiate Penn-Trafford from the other Keystone Conference member schools.
 The top vote getter was Green and Gold.
 Dartmouth Green eventually replaced Kelly Green.

 The Warriors Girls Golf team won the WPIAL championships during the 2012- 2013 and the 2013-2014 seasons.
 In both competitive years, they proceeded to the PIAA state championships where they placed as runners- up.

 The Warriors Field Hockey team won the WPIAL championships in 2011, 2016, 2017, 2018, 2019, and 2020.

 The Penn-Trafford Men's Volleyball team won three Section Championships in 2016, 2017, and 2018.
 They also won their first WPIAL Championship game in 2016.

 In 2021, Penn-Trafford football won the Pennsylvania state championship in the 5A class.
 It was their first ever championship in the schools history.

+List of Penn-Trafford high clubs

+Academic Quiz Team, Art, A.S.L.
+(American Sign Language), Astronomy, Band, Barbershop Harmony Society, Biology, Bots IQ, C.A.P.
+(Community Action Program), Chess, Chorus/Encore, Colorguard, Drama Guild, Engineering, Fashion Club, F.B.L.A.
+(Future Business Leaders of America), German, Indoor Track and Field, Mock Trial, N.H.S (National Honor Society), Newspaper, Prom, S.A.D.D.
+(Students Against Destructive Decisions), Ski and Snowboard, Spanish Honor Society, Stage Crew, Student Union, Traces, Trap, Unified Club, Video, Warrior Esports, Warriors for All, Women in Science, Yearbook.